Am4nzi/plantme/README.md

 - Develop results page
 - Enable text compression to improve performance
 - Use PurgeCSS unused Vuetify CSS which is bloating load speeds
-- Move all data to a database, possibly use noSQL instead of Postgres for easier object-orientated structuring

-## Bugs
-- Getters call Vuex store before it's populated, need to implement logic to handle asyc behaviour